sensu/sensu-docs/content/sensu-go/5.12/reference/assets.md

 ## How do assets work?
 Assets can be executed by the backend (for handler, filter, and mutator assets), or by the agent (for check assets).
-At runtime, the backend or agent sequentially fetches assets that appear in the `runtime_assets` attribute of the handler, filter, mutator or check being executed, verifies the sha512 checksum, and unpacks them into the backend or agent's local cache directory.
+At runtime, the backend or agent sequentially evaluates assets that appear in the `runtime_assets` attribute of the handler, filter, mutator or check being executed.

-The directory path of each asset defined in `runtime_assets` is then injected into the `PATH` before the handler, filter, mutator or check `command` is executed.
-Subsequent handler, filter, mutator or check executions look for the asset in the local cache and ensure the contents match the configured checksum.
+### What are asset builds?

+An asset build is the combination of an artifact URL, SHA512 checksum and optional [Sensu query expression][1] filters.
+Each asset may define a single build or provide a list of multiple builds.

+### How are asset builds evaluated?

+For each build provided in an asset, Sensu will evaluate any defined filters to determine whether any build matches the agent or backend service's environment.
+If all filters specified on a build evaluate to true, that build is considered a match.
+For assets with multiple builds, only the first build which matches will be downloaded and installed.

+### How are asset builds installed?

+After finding a matching build, the build's artifact will be downloaded from the provided URL.
+If the asset definition includes headers, these will be passed along as part of the HTTP request.
+If the downloaded artifact's SHA512 checksum matches the checksum provided by the build, it is unpacked into the Sensu service's local cache directory.

 The backend or agent's local cache path can be set using the `--cache-dir` flag.
 You can disable assets for an agent using the agent `--disable-assets` [configuration flag][30].

+### How are asset builds executed?

+The directory path of each asset defined in `runtime_assets` is appended to the `PATH` before the handler, filter, mutator or check `command` is executed.
+Subsequent handler, filter, mutator or check executions look for the asset in the local cache and ensure the contents match the configured checksum.

 You can find a use case using a Sensu resource (a check) and an asset in this [example asset with a check][31].